RedHatInsights/mocks/README.md

 *NOTE*: every time `crcmocks` is restarted, it will re-intialize the users on the keycloak server.
 User data does *not* persist!

+`crcmocks` can also be deployed without a keycloak server (if, for example, you do not care about mocking SSO but want to use some of the other mock APIs).
+In this case, the env var `KEYCLOAK=false` should be passed to `start_crcmocks`

 Once you have the `crcmocks` API service running (it listens on port 9000 by default) the following APIs are provided:

 ### Management APIS